hcscaue/hcscaue/README.md

 ### Hello!

-My name is Cauê Santos, I am Coordinator @Cordel-Labs - Cordel area focused on digital development, mainly gamified platforms - and front-end student.
+My name is Cauê Henrique, I am Coordinator @Cordel-Labs - Cordel area focused on digital development, mainly gamified platforms - and front-end student.

 You can find me on one of these social networks: